awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

    1. Cordon and drain the nodes to gracefully shut down the pods\.
 For more information, see [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) in the Kubernetes documentation\.

    1. Terminate the nodes\.
 If the nodes are in an existing managed node group, you can delete the node group\.
+Copy the command that follows to your device\.
+Make the following modifications to the command as needed and then run the modified command:
+      + Replace `my-cluster` with the name for your cluster\.
-Replace the `example values` with your own\.
+      + Replace `my-nodegroup` with the name for your node group\.

       ```
       aws eks delete-nodegroup --cluster-name my-cluster --nodegroup-name my-nodegroup